October 15, 2025 - October 15, 2025

 In partnership with ReadSpeaker, CAST is proud to bring you an opportunity to learn about the value of learner agency and how it can be achieved through incorporating Universal Design for Learning (UDL) and the CAST UDL Guidelines.

-In this webinar you’ll learn from a diverse set of perspectives on UDL including industry expert Luis Perez from CAST, Learning Specialist Heather Avery of New Brunswick Department of Education, and Brian St. Amour, Director of eLearning at Temple College.
-Avery brings an inspired approach to the K-12 space, and St. Amour will share the impact of UDL on learners from a higher education perspective.
+In this free webinar you’ll learn from a diverse set of perspectives on UDL including industry expert Luis Pérez from CAST, Learning Specialists Heather Avery and Heather Roxborough of the New Brunswick Department of Education and Early Childhood Development, and Brian St. Amour, Director of eLearning at Temple College.
+Avery and Roxborough brings an inspired UDL approach to the K-12 space, and St. Amour will share the impact of UDL on learners from a higher education perspective.

 We’ll explore how the principles of UDL can be applied at each phase of the academic journey to help learners: